Seergs/github-analyzer/README.md

 # Github User Analyzer

-This is a web app that retriever you Github user info and displays it.
+This is a web app that retrieves your Github user info and displays it.

 Was made to learn StyledComponents